Gig worker: South Korea

-Gig work is spreading around the side job and delivery business.
-Kakao has hired drivers to build a system for proxy driving, and the people of delivery are meeting the surging demand for delivery through a near-field delivery called "Vamin Connect".
-There is a gig work platform for professional freelancers, not just work.
-The platform, which connects those who want skilled professionals and those with skills, offers ten kinds of services, including design, marketing, computer programming, translation, document writing and lessons.
+Gig work is spreading into side jobs and the delivery business.
+Kakao has hired drivers to build a proxy-driving system, and the delivery team is meeting the surging demand through a near-field delivery service called "Vamin Connect".
+There is a gig-work platform for professional freelancers, not just for work.
+The platform, which connects those seeking skilled professionals with those with skills, offers 10 types of services, including design, marketing, computer programming, translation, document writing, and lessons.
 However, "gig worker" is not yet very welcome in Korea.
-This is because many "gig workers" have conflicts with existing services and expose the lack of social and legal preparation.
+This is because many "gig workers" have conflicts with existing services, exposing a lack of social and legal preparation.

 Southeast Asia

-Gig work in Southeast Asia has been rapidly growing since 2010; based on World Bank estimates in 2019, the gig work population has seen a consistent 30% annual growth rate.
+Gig work in Southeast Asia has been growing rapidly since 2010; according to World Bank estimates in 2019, the gig work population has experienced a consistent 30% annual growth rate.

-Although there is already a large informal sector in many Southeast Asian countries, the growing number of gig workers in Southeast Asia means that there is growing demand for labor regulations to protect workers against unfair labor practices.
+Although there is already a large informal sector in many Southeast Asian countries, the growing number of gig workers in the region is increasing demand for labor regulations to protect workers from unfair labor practices.
 The pandemic has highlighted this concern and shone light on the vulnerability of gig workers in Southeast Asia.
-In Indonesia, ojek drivers in particular were left with neither a social safety net nor health protection.
+In Indonesia, ojek drivers in particular were left without either a social safety net or health protection.

 The Platform Workers Act regulates gig work in Singapore since January 2025.
-Worker benefits include larger contribution rates for the Central Provident Fund, work injury compensation insurance, collective bargaining power via Platform Work Associations and more.
+Worker benefits include higher Central Provident Fund contribution rates, work injury compensation insurance, collective bargaining power through Platform Work Associations, and more.

 Australia

-In Australia, the gig economy include services such as ride sharing, food delivery, and various types of personal services for a fee.
-It is against the law for an employer to claim a worker as an independent contractor when they are in fact an employee.
+In Australia, the gig economy includes services such as ride sharing, food delivery, and various types of personal services for a fee.
+It is against the law for an employer to classify a worker as an independent contractor when they are, in fact, an employee.
 Where this happens, the business could be liable for penalties under the Fair Work Act, and have to backpay the entitlements.